holytiny/github-git-workflow/README.md

 ff:name
 ```

-After all development and test, we can use finish command to creat the pull request
+After all development and test, we can use finish command to creat the pull request.

 ```shell
 npm start finish-feature:doc